jhu-library-operations-test/pass-doi-service/README.md

 returns to the caller a JSON object containing the `journal-id` of the PASS journal, and a `crossref` object representing the data returned to the service as a result of the Crossref call.

+## Configuration
+The service will look for an environment variable called PASS_DOI_SERVICE_MAILTO to specify a value on the User-Agent header on the Crossref request.
+If not present, the default is `pass@jhu.edu`.